Provincial governments not jumping to act on tighter alcohol warning guidelines

 Across Canada, the responsible ministers declined interview requests from The Canadian Press.
 In written responses, they didn't commit to changing marketing methods for alcohol and noted they're awaiting Ottawa's lead on whether to slap warning labels on products.

 In some cases, such as Nunavut and British Columbia, governments say they're actively reviewing the guidelines.
-Two provinces -- New Brunswick and Nova Scotia -- as well as the Northwest Territories said their health departments are developing plans to incorporate the new advice.
-The Northwest Territories Health Department said it intends to "share the new guidelines broadly."
+Two provinces -- New Brunswick and Nova Scotia -- said their Health departments are developing plans to incorporate the new advice.

 The guidance prepared by the Canadian Centre on Substance Use and Addiction for Health Canada and released on Jan.
 17 represents a major shift from its 2011 advice that having two drinks a day was considered low risk.
 The updated report says there is a moderate risk of harm for those who consume between three and six standard drinks a week, and it increases for every additional drink.